dfparker2002/onedrive-sdk/README.md

 A connection to the OneDrive API is represented by an OneDriveAPIConnection instance.
-In constructing this object the OneDrive, the configuration file holding the various parameters for a User Drive or App Drive are passed.
+In constructing this object the OneDrive, the configuration file holding the various parameters for a User Drive or App Drive is passed.

 This connection instance is the startpoint in performing various actions on the OneDrive API.